camunda/camunda-docs-manual/content/reference/rest/task/local-variables/delete-local-task-variable.md

 ---

-Removes a local variable from a task.
+Removes a local variable from a task by id.

 # Method